jmberg/bup/Documentation/bup-config.5.md

 # OPTIONS

+bup.repo.id
+:   When set, an identifier for the repository which should be unique
+    across all repositories encountered.
+Because it is currently used in filesystem paths, it must consist of only the characters within double-quotes here: "0123456789_-", "ABCDEFGHIJKLMNOPQRSTUVWXYZ",
+    and "abcdefghijklmnopqrstuvwxyz".
+Two repo-ids must also not differ only in case ("something" vs "SOMETHING") unless all all relevant filesystems are case sensitive.

+    `bup init` now adds a random `id` when it creates new repositories or refreshes an exsiting repository, so you can add one to repositories created before this became the norm by re-running `bup init`.
+If you do set your own identifier, consider including randomized content to help ensure uniqueness.

 bup.server.deduplicate-writes (default `true`)
 :   When `true` the server checks each incoming object against its
     local index, and if the object already exists, the server suggests